In this review we will stay one night at Hotel Casa Wagner, a historic budget hotel located in the old town citadel of Sighisoara, Romania.

 6. Racoș: Exploring an Extinct Volcano and Abandoned Castle

-7. In the Footsteps of Prince Charles: A Visit to Viscri, Romania
+7. In the Footsteps of King Charles: A Visit to Viscri, Romania

 8. A Visit to the Fortified Church of Viscri, Brasov County